 The diagnosis may be made by isolating the organism from samples of blood, faeces or other body fluid.
 Listeria monocytogenes is susceptible to a number of antibiotics.
 There is no vaccine.

 Listeria infection accounts for only 1-2% of sheep abortion incidents reported and diagnosed in Great Britain each year.
+In 2012 there were 139 diagnoses in sheep and goats in the UK (not all these cases were associated with abortion), compared to 111 diagnoses in 2011.

 Animal infections include septicaemia, and abortion can occur from 12 weeks of pregnancy onwards.
 There may be occasional deaths in ewes.
 Encephalitis due to listeria infection may also be seen in sheep, but is not generally associated with abortions.
 Gastro-intestinal listeriosis in sheep has recently been recognised.